-Another example of subtle ambivalence in the libretto is provided by the scene in which Norma confesses of being the sacrilegious priestess (II.11).
-Pollione, as prisoner, asks the Druids not to believe her, at which her pithy riposte is ‘Norma doesn’t lie’ (‘Norma non mente’).
-This utterance of ‘imperial brevity’ is ambiguous: taken at its face value it obviously expresses her refusal to lie and save her own life.
-But when coming as a prompt reaction to Pollione, it can also be interpreted as a contrast to his infidelity – unlike her lover, she had always been faithful to him.
-But then when addressed to her own community, the Druids, this firm statement, contains an obvious dramatic irony because she had been deceiving them for a long time by manipulating religion in the service of her illicit liaison with their arch-enemy, the Roman proconsul.
-To put it in dialectic terms – her ultimate loyalty to Pollione was tantamount to her ultimate betrayal of her people.
+Another example of subtle ambivalence in the libretto is found in the scene in which Norma confesses to being the sacrilegious priestess (II.11).
+Pollione, now a prisoner, asks the Druids not to believe her, to which her succinct riposte is “Norma doesn’t lie” (“Norma non mente”).
+This utterance of “imperial brevity” is ambiguous: taken at face value, it clearly expresses her refusal to lie to save her own life.
+However, as it is delivered as an immediate rejoinder to Pollione, it can also be interpreted as an antithesis of his infidelity; unlike her lover, she has always been faithful to him.
+An even further layer of meaning arises from her address to her own community, the Druids.
+Her firm declaration is marked by an obvious dramatic irony, because she has long been deceiving them by manipulating religion in order to engage in her illicit liaison with their arch-enemy, the Roman proconsul.
+In dialectic terms, her ultimate loyalty to Pollione is tantamount to her ultimate betrayal of her people.

-At times there is a striking contrast between the music and the words, which brings into high relief the subtle dialectics of the opera.
-The best example is the scene preceding the above one (II.10) when, at her request, Norma is left alone with Pollione, allegedly in order to interrogate him.
-Their duet starts with Norma’s statement: ‘At last you are in my hands’ (‘In mia man’ alfin tu sei’) which, at its face value, reveals vindictive fury and the satisfaction of her approaching retribution.
-Yet the caressing melody of these words expresses profound affection and nostalgia rather than cruelty and lust for revenge.
-This is a classic example of contradiction between text and music in opera – in this case an ingenious use of melody in the service of Norma’s dialectics.
-Later in this scene, after a brief stichomythia dialogue (one character, one line), Norma becomes increasingly violent, and the initially harmonious and calm melody turns into an outburst of uncontrolled anger− an explosive cry for sanguinary revenge on Adalgisa and on the Romans (This is reminiscent of Dido’s vindictive anger in Virgil’s Aeneid, IV.
-604-606, against all Aeneas’ tribe, which she desires to see annihilated in flames).
-In order to perceive the full intensity of this dramatic scene one has to bear in mind that the man weeping and praying at Norma’s feet (‘al tuo piè son io piangente’), ready to pay with his life in order to bring Norma back to her senses, is a proconsul, that is in the recent past one of the two consuls − heads of State in the Roman Republic!
-This is a remarkable inversion of roles from the viewpoint of political subjugation as well as the usual male-female balance of power.
-The inversion of roles is particularly significant as taking place within the central confrontation of the work (agon in terms of Greek tragedy).
-In the following scene (II.11) the violent sounds of Norma’s rage give place again to the elegiac calm and quietness of melody within her mild reproach to the perplexed Pollione: ‘What a heart you betrayed, what a heart you lost’ (‘Qual cor tradisti, qual cor perdisti’).
-Here music and text are in perfect harmony.
+At times, there is a striking contrast between the music and the words in Norma, which throws the subtle dialectics of the opera into sharp relief.
+The best example is the scene preceding the above (II.10) when, at her request, Norma is left alone with Pollione, ostensibly to interrogate him.
+Their duet starts with Norma’s statement: “At last you are in my hands” (“In mia man’ alfin tu sei”), which, at face value, expresses vindictive fury and the satisfaction of her approaching retribution.
+However, the caressing melody of these words reveals profound affection and yearning rather than cruelty and lust for revenge.
+This is a classic example of a contradiction between text and music in opera: in this case, an ingenious use of melody to give voice to Norma’s dialectics.
+Later in this scene, after a brief stichomythia dialogue (in which two characters speak alternate lines), Norma becomes increasingly violent, and the initially harmonious and calm melody transforms into an outburst of uncontrolled anger, an explosive cry for sanguinary revenge on Adalgisa and on the Romans.
+This is reminiscent of Dido’s vindictive anger in Virgil’s Aeneid, IV.
+604–606, against Aeneas’ entire tribe, which she desires to see annihilated in flames.
+In order to perceive the full intensity of this dramatic scene, it should be borne in mind that the man weeping and praying at Norma’s feet (“al tuo piè son io piangente”), ready to pay with his life in order to bring Norma back to her senses, is a proconsul, formerly one of the two consuls who were heads of state in the Roman Republic.
+This is a remarkable inversion of roles from the perspectives of political subjugation male-female power dynamics.
+This role reversal is particularly significant in that it takes place within the central confrontation of the work (agon in the terminology of Greek tragedy).
+In the following scene (II.11), the violent sounds of Norma’s rage give way again to elegiac calm and quietness in the melody of her mild reproach to the perplexed Pollione: “What a heart you betrayed, what a heart you lost” (“Qual cor tradisti, qual cor perdesti”).
+Here, music and text are in perfect harmony.